-Study suggests link between smoking, increased risk of cutaneous squamous cell carcinomaJune 18th, 2012 in Cancer /
+Study suggests link between smoking, increased risk of cutaneous squamous cell carcinomaJune 18, 2012 in Medicine & Health / Cancer

 Smoking appears to be associated with an increased risk of cutaneous squamous cell carcinoma skin cancer, according to a report of a meta-analysis and review of available medical literature published Online First by Archives of Dermatology.